Bro-11/Indie-Bot/README.md

+### Haven't been able to work on this in forever, gonna archive for now

 # Indie-Bot
 A self-hosted bot made for smaller Discord communities
 Made to be easy to setup and even easier to use!